colinchong/pmtoolbelt/product-tools.md

 # Intro
-Like every craft, Product Managers can be picky about which tools they're using.
+Like every craft, Product Managers are constantly evolving the tools they're using.
 Great tools help you get your job done better, faster, and/or with higher quality.
-So yeah - it's a bit of arms race.
-Here's what I'm currently using:
+So yeah, a bit of arms race.
+Here's what I'm currently using (exluding many I'm experimenting with):

 ## Design
 * [Figma - Design and collaboration](https://www.figma.com/)